Amsterdam Travel Guide

 Amsterdam is full of old-world charm, with houseboats, canals, cobbled streets and distinctive Dutch architecture that belong to another age.
-The city has more museums per capita than any other in the world, providing a treasury of historical information and world-class art for culture vultures.
+The city is said to have more museums per capita than any other in the world, providing a treasury of historical information and world-class art for culture vultures.
 Museums dedicated to icons like Rembrandt, Anne Frank and Van Gogh are perennially popular and the famous Rijksmuseum is reason enough for some people to visit the city, but there are also some quirky museums hinting at the modern, liberal character of this exciting place, like the Amsterdam Sex Museum.

 Travel to Amsterdam for a lively nightlife, awesome art galleries, great shopping, the enticing Red Light District, the picturesque canals, the coffeeshops that sell more than coffee, and to liberally sample the indigenous Heineken beer.
 Amsterdam also has a restaurant scene which will delight foodies, and a calendar bursting with exciting and creative events and festivals.

 Summer (June to August) is the most popular tourist season in Amsterdam.
 However, spring (March to May) is arguably the best time to vacation in the city: the weather may be unsettled but this is when Holland's great flower shows are in full bloom, providing a bonus for tourists.
 The King's Birthday in April is also a major event, when street parties abound in Amsterdam.
 Read more on Amsterdam's Climate and Weather.

 What to see in Amsterdam

 - Enjoy a performance at the Concertgebouw, one of the finest concert halls in the world.

 - Marvel at four centuries of Dutch naval history at the National Maritime Museum.